 make a statement that in the Board’s opinion is likely to create an unjustified expectation about results the LSP can achieve, or state or imply that the LSP can achieve results by means that violate the Massachusetts Contingency Plan, the Rules of Professional Conduct contained in 309 CMR 4.00, or other law.

-A licensed site professional who becomes obligated to make any of the notifications required by 309 CMR 4.03 shall make the required notification even if he or she is discharged by the client before doing so.
+A licensed site professional who becomes obligated to make any of the notifications required by 309 CMR 4.03 shall make the required notification even if the LSP is discharged by the client before doing so.

 : Conflict of Interest

-A licensed site professional shall not accept compensation, financial or otherwise, for his or her professional services pertaining to a site from more than one person having significant conflicting or adverse interests unless the circumstances are fully disclosed to, and agreed to by, all clients engaging him or her with regard to that site.
+A licensed site professional shall not accept compensation, financial or otherwise, for the LSP’s professional services pertaining to a site from more than one person having significant conflicting or adverse interests unless the circumstances are fully disclosed to, and agreed to by, all clients engaging the LSP with regard to that site.

-In the event a licensed site professional has, develops or acquires any business association, direct or indirect financial interest, or other circumstance which is substantial enough to create an impression of influencing his or her judgment in connection with his or her performance of professional services pertaining to any site, the licensed site professional shall fully disclose in writing to his or her client the nature of the business association, financial interest or circumstance.
-For the purposes of 309 CMR 4.04(2) receipt of salary or employee benefits by an LSP employed by his or her client on a full time basis is deemed not to be substantial.
+In the event a licensed site professional has, develops or acquires any business association, direct or indirect financial interest, or other circumstance which is substantial enough to create an impression of influencing the LSP’s judgment in connection with the LSP’s performance of professional services pertaining to any site, the licensed site professional shall fully disclose in writing to the LSP’s client the nature of the business association, financial interest or circumstance.
+For the purposes of 309 CMR 4.04(2) receipt of salary or employee benefits by an LSP employed by the LSP’s client on a full time basis is deemed not to be substantial.

-If the client or employer objects to such business association, financial interest or circumstance, the licensed site professional shall offer to terminate, at his or her discretion, either the business association, financial interest or circumstance, or his or her engagement with regard to the site or sites.
+If the client or employer objects to such business association, financial interest or circumstance, the licensed site professional shall offer to terminate, at the LSP’s discretion, either the business association, financial interest or circumstance, or the LSP’s engagement with regard to the site or sites.

-If a licensed site professional believes that his or her business association, financial interest or circumstance renders him or her incapable of discharging his or her professional obligations under 309 CMR 4.00 in connection with his or her performance of professional services pertaining to a site, the licensed site professional shall terminate his or her engagement with regard to that site.
+If a licensed site professional believes that the LSP’s business association, financial interest or circumstance renders the LSP incapable of discharging the LSP’s professional obligations under 309 CMR 4.00 in connection with the LSP’s performance of professional services pertaining to a site, the licensed site professional shall terminate the LSP’s engagement with regard to that site.

 A licensed site professional shall not solicit or accept financial or other valuable consideration from material or equipment suppliers in return for specifying or endorsing their products.